maxlaza411/maxlaza411/README.md

 - 👋 Hi, I’m @maxlaza411
-- 👀 I’m interested in trauma surgery, wilderness medicine, and education.
-My expertise lies in applying technology in these respective disciplines.
+- 👀 I’m interested in surgical critical care, wilderness medicine, and education.
+My expertise lies in applying technology to these disciplines.

 <!---
 maxlaza411/maxlaza411 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.